c-o-pr/ddrescue-helper/README.md

 >
 > __USE AT YOUR OWN RISK__

 This script has been coded with care, but unexpected behaviors are possible.
-Shell sxcripts are pesky because they rely heavily on text substitution.
+Shell scripts are pesky because they rely heavily on text substitution.

 THE WISE DATA HOARDER WILL HAVE BACKUPS AND SIMPLY REPLACE A PROBLEM DRIVE.